chmodgaurav/AI_Video_Assistant/README.md

 python main.py
 ```

-Prompts for a YouTube URL or local file path, then a language option:
+Prompts for a YouTube URL or local file path, then a language (`english` or `hinglish`), runs the full pipeline, prints title/summary/action items/decisions/questions, then drops into an interactive RAG chat loop over the transcript (type `exit` to quit).

-- `english` — local Whisper transcription
-- `hinglish` — Sarvam transcription

 ### Streamlit UI